 Once the chicken is pounded, divide the filling between the chicken.
 You can really stuff these guys.
 Some filling might fall off as they cook, but that’s okay.
 As you can see, I didn’t go light on the stuffing.

 Next, work slowly and roll the chicken into a tight cigar shape.
 Use a few skewers or some butcher’s twine to secure the chicken.
 Once the chicken is cooked, it will hold its shape, but for now it needs some help or else it will just fall apart.

 Cooking the Roulades

-Cooking these suckers involves two steps: Searing and Roasting.
+Cooking the Bacon Chicken Roulade involves two steps: Searing and Roasting.
 Preheat your oven to 350 degrees F. so it’s ready to go.
 Add a large drizzle of oil to a large skillet over medium-high heat.